Yikun/packet-assistant/README.md

 # Packet Assistant
-Packet Assistant is a simple tools for sending and capturing packets.
+Packet Assistant is a simple tool for sending and capturing packets.

 ### Requirements
 * Python 2.x